zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 She continues, “Unfortunately, I seem to be his fav orite audience.”
 An “audience” (audience) is someone who is listening to you or wa tching you.
 Usually we use the word “audience” to refer to a group of people a t a performance.
 It might be going to a play, or it could also refer to people w atching a movie in a movie theater – we would call that the “audience” – or pe ople watching the same television program at home.
 In this case, it simply  means the people who are listening to the boss.
 Then we hear the boss speak (who sounds a lot like me even though I’m not Lucy’s boss).

- The boss says, “You won’t believe what I did over t he weekend.”
+ The boss says, “You won’t believe what I did over the weekend.”
 The expression, “You won’t believe” is when you are about to tell s omeone something that is surprising.
 “I went mountain climbing and skydiving ,” the boss says.
 “Mountain climbing” (climbing) is when you go up the side of a mountain, usually holding on to the rocks that are part of the mountain in order  to pull yourself up.
 I’ve never been mountain climbing, but I did try rock climbing  once, which is similar except you go up the side of a rock, not a mountain.

 I tried it for about, oh, 15 minutes.
 I was with a friend whom I was working with at the university, and her sister – her younger sister , who was very attractive – was visiting her from France, and so we went out to a r ock in the middle of the desert, actually out in what we call the “high desert” here  in Southern California, up by Yucca Valley.
 We tried to go rock climbing.
 The you nger sister – now this is before I was married, okay – the younger sister, sh e put on her equipment and she started climbing up, and I thought, “Well, if s he can do it I can do it.”